-Seizures are caused by abnormal electrical activity in the brain.
-It can be hard to tell if a person has had a seizure.
+Seizures are caused by a sudden surge of electrical activity in the brain.
+A seizure usually affects how a person looks or acts for a short time.
 Someone having a seizure might collapse, shake uncontrollably, or even just stare into space.
 All of these are brief disturbances in brain function, often with a loss of or change in consciousness.

-Under normal circumstances, the brain has electrical activity in which neurons in different areas send signals at different times.
+Usually, electrical activity in the brain involves neurons in different areas sending signals at different times.
 During a seizure, many neurons fire all at once.
-This abnormal pattern of electrical activity can cause different events in the body.
-Symptoms may vary depending on the part of the brain involved, but may include unusual sensations, uncontrollable muscle spasms, and loss of consciousness.
+This abnormal electrical activity can cause different symptoms depending on the part of the brain involved, including unusual sensations, uncontrollable muscle spasms, and loss of consciousness.

-Some seizures may be due to another medical problem, such as fever, an infection, a head injury, accidental poisoning, or drug overdose.
+Some seizures may be due to another medical problem, such as a fever, an infection, a head injury, accidental poisoning, or drug overdose.
 They also can be caused by a brain tumor or other health problem affecting the brain.
-And anything that results in a sudden lack of oxygen or a reduction in blood flow to the brain can cause a seizure.
-In some cases, a seizure's cause is never discovered.
+And anything that results in a sudden lack of oxygen or reduced blood flow to the brain can cause a seizure.
+In some cases, a seizure's cause is never found.

 Febrile seizures can happen in children younger than 6 years old.
-While they can be scary to watch, these seizures are usually brief and rarely cause any serious or long-term problems, unless the fever is associated with a serious infection, such as meningitis.
+While they can be scary to watch, these seizures are usually brief and rarely cause any serious or long-term problems, unless the fever is related to a serious infection, such as meningitis.